HomeArticlesComparisonNPS vs PPF

 Side-by-Side Example: Rs 1.5 Lakh per Year for 25 Years

 PPF outcome: At 7.1% compounded annually, Rs 1.5 lakh per year for 25 years grows to approximately Rs 1.04 crore.
 The entire amount is tax-free.
-No further steps required — withdraw it, spend it, or continue extending.
+No further steps required.
+Withdraw it, spend it, or keep extending.

 NPS outcome: At 10% return (moderate equity exposure), Rs 1.5 lakh per year for 25 years grows to approximately Rs 1.48 crore.
-At retirement:
+At retirement, 60% (Rs 88.8 lakh) comes out as a lump sum, fully tax-free, and 40% (Rs 59.2 lakh) gets compulsorily annuitised.
+At a 6% annuity rate, that generates about Rs 29,600 per month, added to taxable income each year.

-NPS builds a larger corpus because of higher returns, but PPF delivers all of it into your hands without tax friction.
-Whether NPS's extra Rs 44 lakh (before annuity tax) exceeds PPF's fully tax-free Rs 1.04 crore depends on your tax slab in retirement — which for most retirees is lower than during working years, making NPS still favourable on net.
+NPS builds a larger corpus thanks to higher returns, but PPF delivers all of it into your hands without tax friction.
+Whether NPS's extra Rs 44 lakh (before annuity tax) beats PPF's fully tax-free Rs 1.04 crore depends on your tax slab in retirement, which for most retirees runs lower than during working years, tilting the math back toward NPS.

 When NPS Makes More Sense